The first page of Google is such a competitive battleground and your hotel needs to get everything right to be in the eyes of prospective guests.

 7. Prioritise online reviews

-No one is going to a book a hotel on face value.
+No one is going to book a hotel on face value.
 You can spruik your property all you want but in the grand scheme of things, travellers will always trust their peers over you, at least before the first time they stay.

 This is why you need verified reviews visible on search engines and metasearch sites, preferably five-star responses.
 To give your hotel as much credibility as possible you need to respond to as many reviews as possible, especially any negative comments.
 Guests want to see that you care about their experience and are working to improve your service and get to know them better.